Scandinavian Airlines System Flight 347: Hijacking

-At 20:04 stated that he did not believe in Thorvald Stoltenberg, the minister of foreign affairs, the prime minister or any UN ambassador.
+At 20:04 Keč stated that he did not believe in Thorvald Stoltenberg, the minister of foreign affairs, the prime minister or any UN ambassador.
 Six minutes later, he demanded 25 t of medicines for Bosnia.
 After a positive response from Morten, Keč stated that he needed to make Bosnia's situation known in the media.
 He then demanded that Godal make a speech from the European Parliament.
 Later it was confirmed that requested medicines would be sent by air to Bosnia the following day.

 Morten then stated that they did not feel that Keč was doing things the right way.
 If he chose to fly to a new airport, negotiations would have to start again, perhaps in a different language.
 Morten urged Keč to calm down and that they wanted to solve the situation just as much as him.
 Keč responded by pleading for help for Bosnia.
 At 20:50, Keč stated "I wish to release everyone and myself.
 Both Bosnians and Norwegians will understand this".
 After confirming his surrender would occur at 21:00, Keč stated that he was "cold and calm" and that he intended to surrender without any trouble.
 Directed by the negotiation, Keč went to the door, opened it and was arrested.

 According to the police, the passengers behaved very calmly, given the circumstances.
 Keč allowed several of the passengers to use their mobile telephones, allowing one of them to communicate with the police and keep Sheriff Jan Bergen updated on the situation.
 Anti-terror police had been called to the scene, and there were plans to storm the aircraft if the situation escalated.
 After the incident, the police refused to say if they would have stormed the aircraft if Keč followed through his threats to depart to another airport.
 During the last stages of the incident, another aircraft was parked beside the MD-82, which the police confirmed played a role towards the end of the hijacking.
 All communication towards the central government was made to the Norwegian Ministry of Justice, and neither the prime minister or the minister of foreign affairs was ever contacted.
 No weapons were found on either the aircraft nor on the hijacker.